Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: FISTA's work analysis in RPPR

 \begin{remark} If $S=S_A$ in \cref{thm:boundary_confinement_exposure}, then $\supp(x_k)\subseteq S_A\cup \bdry S_A$ for all $k\ge 0$.
 So any spurious activation happens in $\mathcal{B}\defi \bdry S_A$, that is, the confinement hypothesis in \Cref{thm:double_reg_work} holds with $\mathcal{B}= \bdry S_A$, and the overhead term in the work bound is governed by the boundary volume $\vol(\bdry S_A)$. \end{remark}

-\begin{remark} In \cref{sec:fista_degree_nonactivation}, we prove a complementary propery showing that nodes of high-enough degree do not every get activated, which implies in fact the $\vol(\mathcal{B})$ term in \cref{thm:double_reg_work} can be reduced to the volume of nodes in $\mathcal{B}$ with degree below a threshold given by the amount in \cref{sec:fista_degree_nonactivation}. \end{remark}
+\begin{remark} In \cref{sec:fista_degree_nonactivation}, we prove a complementary property showing that nodes of high-enough degree do not ever get activated, which implies that the $\vol(\mathcal{B})$ term in \cref{thm:double_reg_work} can be reduced to the volume of nodes in $\mathcal{B}$ with degree below the threshold given there. \end{remark}